JohnLCaron/rlauxe/docs/OneAudit.md

 TODO: show plot

-One possibility is that we can mofify the betting function to take into account these known "errors"?
+One possibility is that we can modify the betting function to take into account these known "errors"?

 ## Notes from the paper